-Such promotion, coupled with economic booms Prevalence of obesity 20-60 men at that time, spurred mushrooming of fitness clubs and stimulated the growth of health and fitness industry.
+Such promotion, coupled with economic booms at that time, spurred mushrooming of fitness clubs and stimulated the growth of health and fitness industry.
 However, this campaign did not have explicit goals to be achieved and no appraisal was made to quantify its achievement.
 At least, not many authorities believe that the campaign has made drastic results.